DAAHNYUAD/daahnyuad.github.io/_posts/2026-04-07-Assignment2.md

 The text you will annotate in Recogito contains more of the text of _Southern Arabia_ by Theodore and Mabel Bent (Project Gutenberg text #21569).
 This is the same text for which we annotated the section about the Yemeni island of Socotra.
 The passage in question will be the first half of the travel through the Hadr al Mot (the Hadhramout).

 _Southern Arabia_ reflects a late 19th-century imperial gaze that portrays South Arabian societies in an exotic light, making reference to a number of Western-centric cultural references.
-Although it is found in Project Gutenberg as a digital text, their perspectives raises questions about the representativeness of its ethnographic and historical claims.
+The text is found in Project Gutenberg as a digital text, but the authors' perspectives raise questions about the representativeness of its ethnographic and historical claims.
 Despite its biases, the text provides a rich example for testing spatial tagging while critically examining how computational tools surface—and sometimes reproduce—colonial viewpoints.

 The portion of the text you will use is located [here](https://raw.githubusercontent.com/DAAHNYUAD/daahnyuad.github.io/refs/heads/master/assets/texts/Bents_Hadhramout.txt).